bloominstituteoftechnology/Intro-to-C/README.md

 Welcome to your first C sprint!

 The two main goals of this sprint are as follows.
-The first goal is to give students the experience of learning a different programming language.
+The first goal is to give students the experience of learning a different programming language in an easier way .
 This is important because it is _very_ rarely the case where you are familiar and comfortable with all of the technologies/programming languages that you'll be using on a job as a professional developer.
-Being able to pick up languages/technologies you aren't familiar with is a skill that we want to cultivate in students during their time here at Lambda, which is why we expose students to both C and Python during their time here.
+Being able to pick up languages/technologies you aren't familiar with is a skill that we want to cultivate in students during their time here at Lambda School , which is why we expose students to both C and Python during their time here.

 The second goal is to start peeling away the layers of abstraction that students